Sacred Alchemy: Reclaiming the Heroine’s Journey

 Over centuries, women have suppressed their vital energies, sacrificed their inner wisdom, internalized oppressive behaviors and impersonated distorted archetypes in order to function in the shadow of a fragmented and broken society - a culture that is built on dominant systems based on scarcity, competition and patriarchy.
 This, in turn, has led to a dissociation from the heroine’s journey, including the female body, primal energies, nurturing relationships, and the earth herself.

 We have a choice.
 We can reclaim the unbroken lineage of the sacred feminine that is already in our cells.
-We have the capacity to rewrite the story of our times - the only thing we lack is guidance, imagination, and will.
+We have the capacity to rewrite the story of our times.

 In this retreat we will use the of power of meditation to courageously face the naked reality of our psyche.
 Mindfulness will guide us into our subtle body and teach us to trust pleasure and intuition.
 We will also use the practices of dream work, intimacy with nature, and harvesting the wisdom of community to invoke a field of Sacred Alchemy - a seemingly magical process of collective transformation and creation.

 Please join us for this rare opportunity to practice meditation, inquiry, and mystery in a circle of women committed to building equity, trust and solidarity.
 After completing this retreat you will be invited to monthly gatherings of powerful women, to continue to strengthen community.